 DFS Champions Program

-In March 2021, JoPACC announced the launch of its Digital Financial Services (DFS) Champions Program.
-The program aims to recognize change-makers -champions- who contribute to the expansion and acceptance of digital financial services.
-The targeted champions can be community members or employed workers who are proactively taking the initiative to assist digital financial services users, spread awareness, or implement innovative ideas to increase the acceptance of digital financial services and ultimately increase financial inclusion in the kingdom.
-By recognizing those champions, their exposure to wider audiences and networks will be expanded allowing them to maximize their outreach and collaborate with different market players to implement and expand their ideas.
+The Digital Financial Services (DFS) Champions Program was launched by JoPACC in March 2021.
+The program aimed to recognize change makers -champions- who contributed to the expansion and acceptance of digital financial services.
+The targeted champions were community members or employed workers who were proactively taking the initiative to assist digital financial services users, spread awareness, or implement innovative ideas to increase the acceptance of digital financial services, which ultimately increases financial inclusion in the kingdom.
+By recognizing those champions, their exposure to wider audiences and networks expanded, allowing them to maximize their outreach and collaborate with different market players to implement and expand their ideas.

-- Sector champions: they are individuals who work in the digital financial, payment, and/or financial inclusion space.
+- Sector champions: individuals who work in the digital financial, payment, and/or financial inclusion space.

-- Community champions: they are individuals from local communities who have shown noteworthy interest in digital financial services and have contributed to its uptake within their local community.
+- Community champions: individuals from local communities who have shown noteworthy interest in digital financial services and have contributed to its uptake within their local community.

-- Early bird champions: they are individuals or institutions who are among the first to adopt a digital financial service and use it consistently.
-Such early birds assist in increasing word of mouth and promote the success of such services.
+- Early bird champions: individuals or institutions who were among the first to adopt a digital financial service and use it consistently.
+Such early birds assisted in increasing word of mouth and promoting the success of such services.

-- Degree to which nominee benefitted the overall financial inclusion ecosystem, rather than their respective institution
+- The degree to which the nominee benefitted the overall financial inclusion ecosystem rather than their respective institution

-- The nature and diversity of those who benefitted from the nominee’s interventions
+- The nature and diversity of those who benefited from the nominee’s interventions

 - The relative scale of the nominee’s interventions

-- Can the nominee’s contributions be built on in the future, be replicated, or are sustainable?
+- Could the nominee’s contributions be built on in the future, be replicated, or are sustainable?

-- Do the interventions of the candidate have a long-term impact on the lives of beneficiaries and the local communities?
+- Did the interventions of the candidate have a long-term impact on the lives of beneficiaries and the local communities?

-- Is the evidence provided in the nomination quantifiable, objective, and trusted?
+- Was the evidence provided in the nomination quantifiable, objective, and trusted?